Wreos/ebay_test_task/README.md

 - If game is not completed user should see a link

+ - There is HTTP 415 Unsupported Media Type if request content-type format is in an unsupported format (multipart_encoded, graphql)
  - There is 405 (Method Not Allowed) error if POST request is sent
  - There
    is 405 (Method Not Allowed) error if DELETE request is sent